Pomax/are-we-flying/docs/index.md

   }

   /**
-   * A dedicated function for updating ther marker, which right now means
+   * A dedicated function for updating the marker, which right now means
    * updating the CSS variables we're using to show our plane and shadow.
    */
   updateMarker(css, flightData) {